Custom Made Orthotics:

-Orthotics can often be made to suit your footwear needs, ask your Podiatrist if Orthotics will work with your shoes!
+Custom made orthotics can be made to suit your footwear needs, ask your Podiatrist if Orthotics will work with your shoes!

 Orthotics are custom-made, biomechanically designed shoe insoles which are inserted into appropriate footwear in order to functionally assist and support the foot and ankle.
-Custom-made and recommended by TFC podiatry, these precsiption medical devices assist in the treatment and prevention of a multitude of complex conditions (some of which are listed below).
+Custom-made orthotics are recommended by TFC podiatry, these prescription medical devices assist in the treatment and prevention of a multitude of complex conditions (some of which are listed below).

 Orthotics are used with the aim of restoring foot function to normal and treating many debilitating conditions.
 These devices have revolutionised the way that foot, ankle and leg conditions are managed.
-Being individually designed to suit each patient and their conditions, they are very well tolerated and can have a high success rate in both treating symptoms and injuries.
+Being individually designed to suit each patient and their conditions, custom made orthotics are very well tolerated and can have a high success rate in both treating symptoms and injuries.

 – Plantar fasciitis